 As the founder of Bentley, what are you most proud of?

 We have made 105 acquisitions, some of them are more prolific or have lasted longer than others.
 But what we acquire many times is really good people.
 A large percentage of our colleagues came through these acquisitions.
 If you are a small business and assimilate a larger company, then there are two routes you can follow: follow your way out and return to a small company, or see the opportunity.
 We have managed to convince some very smart people to stay.

-We are an amalgam of 105 companies that have come together over the years.
-I could have started it, but I can not take much credit for what we have become.
-When I sit in the back of the audience and watch a Synchro demo, which is now called "Bentley Synchro", I think to myself, man, those guys are so smart.
-I am living in its reflected glory.
-I felt the same for the acquisition of Acute3D a few years ago.
+We are an amalgamation of 105 companies that have come together over the years.
+I may have started it, but I can't take much credit for what we have become.
+When I sit in the back of the audience and watch a Synchro demo, which is now called "Bentley Synchro," I think to myself, man, those guys are so smart.
+I am living in his reflected glory.
+I felt the same way about acquiring Acute3D a few years ago.
 Those guys are brilliant.
 They created this wonderful tool.
-We acquired it.
-I look at it, and I tell myself, my eyes, my name is there.
+We acquire it.
+I look at her, and I say to myself, man, my name is there.
 That's very good.